 - You are entitled to information about the mechanism of the hospital for the initiation, review and resolution of patient complaints.

 It is your right to voice any grievance or recommendation you may have regarding your care and treatment in this facility, or to file a complaint about noncompliance, and no action will be taken against you for doing so.
 If you wish to file a grievance or any concerns about patient care and safety in the hospital, that the hospital has not addressed, you may contact the following:

 If concerns cannot be resolved through the hospital, complaints or concerns may be filed with the state survey agency or The Joint Commission (TJC).

-Department of Health and Hospitals (DHH)
+Louisiana Department of Health (LDH)

 P.O.
 Box 3767

 The Joint Commission (TJC)